-#1 – Developing a hands-on skill
+#1 – Developing a Hands-on Skill

 The skills you develop by yourself give you a fallback work option.
-Most graduates dismiss the hands-on skills we acquire out of school as intellectually devoid.
+Most graduates dismiss the hands-on skills we acquire from school as intellectually devoid.
 They are not.
 Do not undermine them!
 They can surely give you a fortune.
 Look at what pleases you.
 Think of what skills you have to do it.
-If you don’t have any expertise, my advice to you is to look for a way of acquiring that skill.
+If you don’t have any expertise, my advice is to look for a way of acquiring that skill.
 Even if you have some skills, you may need additional practical skills to make your passion a reality.

-#2 – Getting a mentor
+#2 – Getting a Mentor

-#3 – Reading to get knowledge
+#3 – Reading to Get Knowledge

 In this world, you need to refresh yourself with new knowledge.
 That’s when you will achieve your dreams.
 You also need to re-engineer yourself with up-to-date information and technology.
 If not, you will be left behind.

-#4 – Getting exposure
+#4 – Getting Exposure

 Education is essential, but if you are only educated and not exposed, you may remain at what you acquired at school.
 Getting exposure is so vital that it empowers your creative mind.
 The onus is now on you to look for various ways of getting exposed to awaken your creative mind of doing things.

-#5 – Starting a small business
+#5 – Starting a Small Business

 Entrepreneurship depends much on self-education.
 To become an entrepreneur, you need to start a business.
 Most people wish to start their businesses, but they find it difficult.
-They fear to risk into doing things they aren’t sure will give them a living.
+They fear to risk doing things they aren’t sure will give them a living.
 That alone hinders most people from venturing into business.

 I argue all Ugandans to acquire additional out-of-school skills through self-education.
 Relying on formal education alone is making many graduates remain unemployed.
 Most of them cannot get jobs in today’s workforce in government institutions.
-The job creation rate is so slow that most graduates are to stay unemployed if they don’t acquire skills through self-education.
+The job creation rate is so slow that most graduates will stay unemployed if they don’t acquire skills through self-education.
 Remember that formal employment can only give you a living, but self-education can bring you a fortune.
 What do you think?